madeofpendletonwool/PinePods/README.md

  ### To be added after beta version

  - [ ] Allow local downloads to just download the mp3 files direct
+ - [ ] Clicking new page while audio is playing restarts the podcast audio (This is confirmed a bug with flet.
+Waiting for fix)
  - [ ] Optimize while podcast is playing
  - [ ] No retention on guest user.
 Once logged out it should delete everything
  - [ ] Page refreshing to handle adding and removing of things better